gsvidal/gsvidal/README.md

   <img src="https://i.postimg.cc/R0ZtsZxq/Z7x9Riw.gif" width="80">
 </a>

-## Facts about me:
+## Fun Facts About Me:

-- 🎖️ I study everyday to land a job as a Front-End Developer at a great company.
-- 🧠 I’m good at math, logic and design.
+- 🧠 I excel in math, logic, and design, which enhances my problem-solving skills.
-- 🤝 I’m a team player: "Alone I can go fast but together we can go FAR".
+- 🤝 Collaboration is my strong suit.
+I believe, "Alone, I can go fast, but together, we can go FAR."
-- 🤔 I like to understand how things work (and why).
+- 🤔 I have an insatiable curiosity for understanding the inner workings of things and the "why" behind them.
-- 👨‍🏫	I like to teach others what I know.
-Also asking when is necessary.
+- 👨‍🏫 I enjoy sharing my knowledge and am not afraid to ask questions when needed.
-- 😃 Soft-skills: Respect, Empathy, Self-discipline, Creative thinking, Problem-solving/Client oriented.
+- 😃 I possess essential soft skills such as respect, empathy, self-discipline, creative thinking, and a client-oriented mindset.
-- 🏃 Hobbies: Fitness(Workout, running, healthy food), cooking Peruvian food and PC hardware enthusiast.
+- 🏃 Outside of coding, I have hobbies like: gaming 🎮, cooking 🍛 (peruvian cuisine).
+I'm also a PC hardware enthusiast.

 You can reach me in these platforms: